jiulongw/swift-unity/README.md

 This would not be possible without [tutorial by BLITZ][1] and [video by the-nerd Frederik Jacques][2].
 Minor updates are applied to fit latest Xcode and Unity releases.

-## Why should I use it
+## Why did I create this
+I like to automate things when I find myself doing the same thing several times, and potentially over and over again.
-If you need to do same thing (lot of things...) more than once, you'd better automate it.
-If you are tired of these tedious steps every time you export a new Unity build, you will love this automation.
+If you are (like I am) tired of these tedious steps every time you export a new Unity build, you will love this automation.
 Once integrated, Swift project gets updated automatically everytime a new Unity build is exported.

 ## How to run the demo
 First open Unity project, open `Demo` scene, open `Build Settings` and switch to iOS platform, then hit `Build`.
 You